-Learning Activities Associated with 2B: (1) Students will receive 3 semester hours of classroom instruction in the foundations of counseling psychology as well as the history and systems of psychology.
-(2) Students will be exposed to speakers in classes, practica, and seminars/conferences that inform them of the broad discipline of psychology.
+- 1. Will receive 3 semester hours of classroom instruction in each of the following areas: the foundations of counseling psychology, history and systems of psychology, research in counseling psychology. - 2.
+Will exposed to speakers in classes, practica, and seminars/conferences that inform them of the broad discipline of psychology, professional psychology, and the specialization of counseling psychology.